The Mortgage Lender Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

 Lexsure’s COMPLETIONmonitor is an online pre- and post-completion checklist for residential conveyancing lawyers.
-It is supported by professional indemnity insurers.
+It is supported by PI insurers.
 It is a unique risk management tool.

-This software optimises the way you can demonstrate to lender panels that you are, and can stay fully compliant with their instructions, with notifications given on The Mortgage Lender’s changes.
-Notwithstanding that using the software is not a prerequisite for The Mortgage Lender , demonstrating you can remain up to date with The Mortgage Lender’s Handbook requirements is an excellent support to your application to their lender panel and, more importantly, protect your panel standing.
+This software facilitates the way you can prove to lender panels that you are, and can stay fully compliant with their instructions, with notifications given on The Mortgage Lender’s changes.
+While using COMPLETIONmonitor is not a prerequisite for The Mortgage Lender , demonstrating you can stay up to date with The Mortgage Lender’s Handbook requirements is a helpful support to your panel application and, just as importantly, protect your panel standing.

-The software generates real-time alerts, automatically produces regulatory and CQS reports, and will increase your firm's efficiency.
-It is also simply to use, cost-effective and, for many firms, results in a PII saving.
+The software creates real-time alerts, automatically produces compliance and CQS reports, and will enhance your firm's efficiency.
+In addition it is simply to use, cost-effective and, for some firms, results in reduced PII premiums.

 Find a Law Firm approved by The Mortgage Lender

-Lenders frequently vary their requirements.
+Mortgage companies often change their requirements.
 The UK Finance Lenders’ Handbook requirements from The Mortgage Lender are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, frequently:
+As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes